 - Measuring workers' contentment doesn't improve business outcomes

-- Approaching engagement as a business strategy yields better results
+- Approaching engagement strategies as business strategies yield better results

 - Highly engaged organizations share common philosophies and practices

 Creating a great workplace culture that has star employees who know how to win new customers isn't about making employees happy or content -- and organizations falter when they think it is.